LaunchCodeEducation/linux/content/configurations/virtualbox/_index.md

       - installation was successful and close

 finally this is what you should see when everything has been installed properly and you open the program.

+{{% /expand %}}

+## Summary

+In this article we downloaded and installed Oracle VirtualBox onto our host computers.
+In the next configuration article we will be using VirtualBox to create a virtual machine image of Ubuntu, which will be the Linux distribution used in this class.